jamesdemon923/jamesdemon923.github.io/_pages/about.md

 I have been exploring the following research directions:

-- **Inverse rendering (Physics-Based Differentiable Rendering, Neural Rendering)**
+- **Inverse rendering (Differentiable Rendering, Neural Scene Representations and Rendering)**
 - **3D reconstruction (Multiple View Synthesis)**
 - Hair & Fur Rendering
 - Fluid Simulation using Smoothed Particle Hydrodynamics (SPH)

 **Welcome to delve into these topics with me.
-Exchanging ideas and expanding our understanding is something I truly value.
-I look forward to a deeper collaboration with you!
+Sharing ideas is something I truly value.
+I look forward to a deeper collaboration with you.
 Feel free to contact me!**

 Besides the research, I’m a video games player, a traveller, and a NBA big fan.